 4. Lakeside Park

-This is hands-down one of my favorite parks in Dallas and is also one of the most Instagram worthy places in Dallas.
+This is hands-down one of my favorite parks in Dallas and is also one of the most Instagram-worthy places in Dallas.

 My husband, Harrison, actually proposed to me on this bridge!
 Read this post to see all of the different areas of Lakeside Park.
 And don’t miss the giant stone teddy bears at the end of the bridge!

 5. The Dallas Arboretum